 Brooklyn is home to an array of wonderful breweries.
-The borough used to be a powerhouse when it came to beers.
+The borough is a major powerhouse when it comes to beers.

-But all the famous plants were shut down by 1976.
+However, all the famous name brand plants were shut down by 1976.

-Then came the age of microbrewing.
-Hobbyists and entrepreneurs alike had a taste for something different.
+The age of micro-brewing came soon after.
+Hobbyists and entrepreneurs, alike, had a taste for something different.
 So did a majority of beer drinkers across the country.

 The trend clicked and microbreweries began cropping up throughout the United States.
 By 1996, Brooklyn Brewery opened its doors and the borough’s beer industry was revived again after 20 years.

-Other brewers followed and, these days, Brooklyn is home to eight major companies.
-And whether you live in Brooklyn, or any of the other four boroughs, visiting these breweries make for a fun outing — especially on a hot summer day.
+Other brewers followed and, these days, Brooklyn is home to eight major companies, and you can visit all of them.
+Whether you live in Brooklyn, or any of the other four boroughs, visiting these breweries makes for a fun outing — especially on a hot summer day.

-Here’s a guide of where to go and what to drink (if beer is your thing).
+Here’s a guide of where to go and what to drink.

-Perhaps the most widely-known brewery in Brooklyn was established in 1996.
+Perhaps the most widely-known brewery in Brooklyn, the brand was established in 1996.
 They’re located in Williamsburg but their beers have been distributed around the world.

 Founded in 2007, their first location was known as the “smallest brewery in the world.”

-They had to rebuild in 2015 after Hurricane Sandy hit a few years earlier.
+They had to rebuild in 2015 after Hurricane Sandy caused irreparable damage to their original location.
 They’re known for their Mermaid Pilsner and other classics like the Merman NY IPA and the Dreamland Session Sour.

-Go grab a drink while visiting the other wonders on Coney Island.
+Go grab a drink while visiting the other wonders of Coney Island.